| | |

 prepare several weeks in advance for larger matters, several months

-2. WORK WITH THE BEST AVAILABLE PEOPLE DON'T TRY TO
+may be preferable.2.
+WORK WITH THE BEST AVAILABLE PEOPLE DON'T TRY TO

 SAVE A FEW BUCKS